smallDazza/T1A3_Terminal_Application/README.md

 ` chmod +x ./run_app.sh `

-3. Then run the application file by this command:
+3. Then run the application file with this command:

 ` ./run_app.sh `